For almost all proposed developments, a design and assess statement will need to be sent with your planning application.

 When is a design and access statement required?

-A design and access statement should accompany all planning applications, except for:
+A design and access statement should be sent with all planning applications, except for:

 - alterations to a single house or a flat that is not located within a conservation area